 We hope that our young Investigators will meet friends with a shared interest in the natural sciences and enjoy developing their interests using specimens from our collection.
 Natural History Investigators also provides the museum with the opportunity to showcase our scientific research, and allows young people to meet the scientists behind the wide variety of research projects that take place here.

 Each Saturday morning has a flexible structure.
 Sometimes, our Investigators enjoy a short talk from a scientist.
 On other occasions, Investigators will participate in a group activity -- which might involve a behind-the-scenes tour or an object-handling session.
 The rest of the time, our Investigators will work on their individual projects.

 Investigators' projects culminate in a science communication activity, for instance hosting a stall at a family science fair or working on a display case in the Museum.

-Investigators are relaxed in the informal atmosphere that develops over the ten-week period.
-They can work on their own if they prefer or with others for part of the time.
-Friendship groups form, and people support and entertain each other in a variety of ways.
+Natural History Investigators provides a relaxed and informal atmosphere for young people to learn about science.
+Investigators can choose to work on their own or in groups for part of the time.
+Friendships form, and participants support and entertain each other in a variety of ways.